The Counterfeit

 The present crisis must therefore be judged by sacrificial continuity.

 The Vatican II antichurch treats rupture as reform.
-The is treated as normative despite rupture in sacrificial expression.
-The since 1958 are treated as lawful rulers of worship though they have promoted what prior Catholic teaching would have rejected.
+The Novus Ordo is treated as normative despite rupture in sacrificial expression.
+The antipopes since 1958 are treated as lawful rulers of worship though they have promoted what prior Catholic teaching would have rejected.
 The result is a religion that still uses Catholic vocabulary while hollowing out the sacrificial center.

 Souls must therefore reject false peace built on liturgical contradiction.
 Wolves in sheep's clothing are recognized where sacrificial truth is obscured while Catholic terms are retained.
-The counterfeit gains one of its greatest powers precisely here: it can still look devout while no longer worshiping as worshiped.
+The counterfeit gains one of its greatest powers precisely here: it can still look devout while no longer worshiping as the Church worshiped.

-This is why sacrificial continuity is not a specialist concern.
+That is why sacrificial continuity is not a specialist concern.
 It is a rule for the salvation of souls.
 A man who treats worship as secondary will soon accept doctrinal contradiction as manageable.
 A family that accepts corrupted worship because it feels orderly will soon find itself trained by another religion while still imagining itself Catholic.

-The true does not invent worship.
+The true Church does not invent worship.
 She receives and guards sacrifice.
 The counterfeit cannot do this, because its principle is novelty under Catholic appearance.
 Therefore the collapse of sacrificial religion is not a secondary consequence of the counterfeit.
 It is one of the surest signs that the counterfeit has taken the altar in hand.

 Footnotes

 [1] Matthew 15:8.
 [2] Genesis 4:3-7.
 [3] Leviticus 10:1-2.
 [4] 3 Kings 12-13.
 [5] Malachias 1:11.
-[6] Council of Trent, Session XXII.
-[7] St. Pius V, Quo Primum.
-[8] St. Robert Bellarmine, and ecclesiological writings.
+[6] Rev. Fr.
+Cornelius a Lapide, Commentary on Matthew 15:8.
+[7] Rev. Fr.
+Cornelius a Lapide, Commentary on Malachias 1:11.
+[8] St. Irenaeus, Against Heresies IV.
+[9] St. Cyprian, Epistle 63.
+[10] Council of Trent, Session XXII.
+[11] St. Pius V, Quo Primum.
+[12] St. Robert Bellarmine, sacramental and ecclesiological writings.